MichaelTMiyoshi/JavaWithMiyoshi/Problems/Tests-Levenshtein.md

 Here are some tests for the Levenshtein problem.
 I have done the problem beyond what is required for my students.
 I was challenged by my friend to do so.
 Anyway.
 The Levenshtein problem for my students is merely to find if there is a path from one word to the next following the rules of adding or subtracting or changing one letter at a time.
 The tests that I performed and that are listed give the shortest distances and list those shortest distances.
 One of the most interesting transformations is monkey -> business.
 By the way, the answers might be different if you use a different dictionary.

+Make sure to test some words that have no path between them too.

+category -> categories

 As you can see in the results, my algorithm is not very time efficient.
 But I leave those times in for those who might be interested in comparing their times with mine.

 Summary: